 Our laboratory is focused on the elucidation of protein’s structure and function.
 To do so, lab members utilize various techniques available, ranging from Circular Dichroism to Macromolecular Crystallography.

 The research in the lab is focused on two major topics: Magnetosome-related proteins, and effectors of the type III secretion system in pathogenic bacteria.

 Structural biology aims to understand the chemistry, interactions and basic biological functions governed by the three-dimensional structure of macromolecules.
-Knowledge of the three dimensional structure of a protein can provide enormous, basic, scientific insight into the function of that protein, facilitating elucidation of its biochemical function and its interactions with other proteins, RNA, DNA, or membranes in the cell.
-Similarly, protein-ligand interactions are crucial in many biological processes with implications for drug targeting, gene expression and biomineralization.
-X-ray crystallography is the most prolific technique for the structural analysis of proteins and protein complexes, and remains the ‘gold standard’ in terms of accuracy.
-Using X-ray crystallography, we can now realize to the high-resolution range, up to atomic or even electronic details, enabling a full coverage understanding of macromolecules and their interactions.
-Crystallography is the key methodology for macromolecule-ligand interaction research and structure-based biochemical studies.
+Knowledge of the three-dimensional structure of a protein can provide enormous, basic, scientific insight into the function of that protein, facilitating elucidation of its biochemical function and its interactions with other proteins, RNA, DNA, or membranes in the cell.
+Similarly, protein-ligand interactions are crucial in many biological processes with implications for drug targeting, gene expression, and biomineralization.
+X-ray crystallography and cryo-EM are the most prolific techniques for structural analysis of proteins and protein complexes.
+Using X-ray crystallography, cryo-EM reconstruction and additional techniques such as NMR and SAXS, we can now realize the high-resolution range, enabling a full coverage understanding of macromolecules and their interactions.

 Magnetosome related proteins